slaclab/dev-board-common-platform/README.md

 >> $ mkdir dev-board-examples/firmware/build

-3) Go to the target directory and make the firmware:
+3) Go to the target directory (that you want to build) and make the firmware:

-> Example of building the Kcu105TenGigE firmware target
+> Example of building the Kcu105TenGigE firmware example target

 >> $ cd dev-board-examples/firmware/targets/XilinxKCU105DevBoard/Kcu105TenGigE
 >> $ make